 - Student laptop support

 - Rendering Farm

 - Plotting and Printing

-With a computer account, Users receive access to the computers (outside of scheduled instructional activities) located in the Computer Labs (214 and 479); and access to computers distributed throughout Bauer Wurster in the Studio floors, PhD offices, Lounges, etc. (All computers are similar hardware, and run the same software image.)
+With a computer account, users receive access to the computers (outside of scheduled instructional activities) located in the computer labs (214 and 479) and computers distributed throughout studios, PhD offices, lounges, etc.

 Since the computer accounts provides 24/7 access to the Labs, it also provides 24/7 access to Bauer Wurster Hall.
 In addition, a limited pool of Lab computers are available remotely 24/7 via Citrix.

 A Computer Account is incomplete without the ability to print, so a Lab account also provides a PaperCut account that is used for printing and can also be used in the CED Materials Store.